 Do-it-yourselfers that are already well-versed in vinyl flooring removal may be able to tackle the job with full knowledge of what they’re in store for.
 However, even if the asbestos test comes back negative, many homeowners may still choose to hire a professional flooring contractor to remove a vinyl floor.
 First, you need a special tool designed specifically to scrape up the layer of flooring material by hand.
 This is slow, hard work.
 Next, you will need a special solvent to completely dissolve all of the adhesive, as well as a respirator or face mask while you are working.

-Need to find a pro for your vinyl flooring?Find Pros
+Ready to start your vinyl flooring?Find Pros

 Both the tool and the solvent are available for purchase from a flooring supply store.
 However, once you consider the cost of purchasing all these materials and the time it will take to perform these two steps, hiring a flooring contractor already equipped with all the right tools, knowledge, and experience to get the job done efficiently usually makes the most sense for even the handiest of homeowners.